covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

         setResult(RESULT_OK, intent);
         finish();
     }
-    }
     ```

-    The `onReturnClick()` method is easy, the difficult part here is the Thread and Handler objects.
-In Android, your app runs in a special thread called UI thread.
-Your layout, animations etc are being rendered using this Thread.
+    The code above is artificial, as we have the image resource already and there's no need to download.
+However, the key points here are Thread and Handler objects.
+In Android, your app runs in a special thread called the UI thread.
+Your layout and animations etc are being rendered using this thread.
 As you can image, if you run intensive tasks in this thread, you'll slow down the display.
-That is not what your user want to happen.
+That is not what your users want to happen.
 So what you do then is to run heavy tasks in a separate thread.
 The way to do it is to use **Thread** objects, and define tasks in `run()` method.
 However, what if you want to pass data back to UI thread to update display?
 Here comes the **Handler** object, which is a way to bridge background threads with UI element.
 Note here background thread can access member variables etc. The only thing they are not allowed to do is to update UI.
 Hence we `post()` new jobs back to UI thread, such as updating visibilities.

 3. Go back to MainActivity and insert the following method to respond to a button click.

     ```java
     public void goDownload(View v) {
         Intent aIntent = new Intent(this, DownloadActivity.class);
-        startActivityForResult(aIntent, REQUEST2);
+        startActivityForResult(aIntent, REQUEST_DOWNLOAD);
     }
     ```